Leinster Senior Hurling Championship: Teams

-2023 championship
+2026 Championship

-The following six teams will compete for the 2023 Leinster Senior Hurling championship.
+Six counties will compete in the 2026 Leinster Senior Hurling Championship:

-Other teams

-The following teams did not compete in the Leinster Championship in 2023, but have previously competed in the Leinster Championship for at least one season.

 Historic team changes

 In spite of Leinster consisting of twelve counties, many of these are dominated by Gaelic football and do not compete at a serious level in hurling.
 Louth became the fifth team to join the championship in 1889, however, they subsequently withdrew and only contested three further championships in 1901, 1919 and 1920.
 Kildare also had a similar relationship with the championship.
 After fielding a team in the inaugural provincial campaign their involvement in later campaigns was sporadic.

 Wexford, in spite of contesting the open draw All-Ireland Championship in 1887, did not field a team the inaugural Leinster Championship.
 They first competed in 1890 and, apart from a few absences, have remained in the championship ever since.
 Offaly's first involvement in the championship was in 1897.

 Westmeath joined the championship in 1913 while Meath entered the championship for the first time in 1919.
 They were regular participants until the 1960s when they regraded.
 They made a brief return to the championship in the late 1990s and early 2000s.

 Wicklow first fielded a team in the championship in 1943, however, their appearances in subsequent championship campaigns were sporadic.

 After winning the All-Ireland Intermediate Hurling Championship in 1962, Carlow fielded a team at senior level for the first time the following year.
 They remained in the Leinster Championship until regrading in 1966, however, they were regular participants once again from the 1990s onward.

 Longford remain the only county never to have fielded a team in the Leinster Championship.